timescale/docs/timescaledb/getting-started/add-data.md

     \COPY stocks_real_time from './tutorial_sample_tick.csv' DELIMITER ',' CSV HEADER;
     \COPY company from './tutorial_sample_company.csv' DELIMITER ',' CSV HEADER;
     ```

+    Because there are millions of rows of data, the `COPY` process may take a few
+    minutes dependent on your internet connection and local client resources.

     <highlight type="note">
     If you're using a Docker container, add the data files to your container before